kimjev-webdev/kimpiffy/README.md

 The image text on the carousel 'teases' more information about the content of the website and supports the content of the hero imagery in the carousel.

+* The minimum amount of text possible is used on the homepage so that the images remain the point of focus.
+* The text that is provided "From a world of art into a new digital realm" aims to entice the user and lead them intuitivley through the site to the about page where all the information they need to comprehend the website purpose is found.
+The slogan 'hooks in' the user and encourages them to spend more time finding out what will happen next.
+* The minimal text also adds to the aesthetic nature of the site.
 * The image text is in webp image format to help style the text in a justified format with multiple text sizes on each line.
 * The text is responsive, on mobiles it is in a box shape format to work with the vertical profile, and on larger screens it is in a longer line to give visual appeal the horizontally wider dimensions.
 * The image text is styles in Rumei House